A Beginner’s Guide To Martial Arts Training Vacations

 Enjoy The Local Culture

 As Carlo-Clauss previously mentioned, training will not consume the entire day.
-So when you are not at the gym training, then take advantage of the vacation part of ‘training vacation’, and explore the country.
-After all, it is called that for a reason!
+So when you are not at the gym training, then take advantage of the vacation part of training vacation and explore the country.
+After all, it is called a training vacation for a reason.